arianghaedi/PPG-ArSPA/README.md

 - Sampling rate = 64 Hz, which is already set in the code.

-## Section 3C - If You Want to Use a Different Dataset ( please read this section)
+## Section 3C - If You Want to Use a Different Dataset (Please read this Section)

 You can use your own PPG dataset instead of the one provided.
 To do that safely, make sure to: